MostafaT-soli/Devops/README.md

    - Kubernetes service connection: To enable Azure DevOps to connect to the Kubernetes server.

 3. Create a new pipeline and select an existing YAML file, referencing the `pipeline.yml` file under the `AZ-pipeline` folder.

+### Any changes to the Microservices repository will trigger the build and deploy pipeline.